On the correspondence between thermodynamics and inference

 For simple models, symmetry and dimensional analysis often imply that $w$ must still be proportional to the Jeffreys prior even at small sample size.
-We compute the exact GPI prior analytically for the normal model with unknown mean and variance and the exponential model in the Appendix Sec.~\ref{sec:appExact}.
-Both these models have a log-likelihood that is anharmonic in the parameters and therefore are expected to have non-trivial high-temperature behavior.
-The calculation reveals that the asymptotic form of the GPI prior (Eqn.~\ref{eqn:w}) closely approximates the exact prior.
-In many models it is convenient to define the finite sample-size correction as an effective complexity $\cal K$ that replaces the model dimension $K$ in Eqn.~\ref{eqn:w}:
+We compute the exact GPI prior analytically for the normal model with unknown mean and variance, the exponential model, the uniform model and the Gamma model in the Appendix (\ref{sec:appExactE}).
+In the Appendix (\ref{sec:appuni}), we demonstrate an exact computation of the GPI prior for a non-regular model.
+A summary of the exact GPI priors is shown in Tab.~\ref{tab:GPItab}.

+All these models have a log-likelihood that is anharmonic in the parameters and therefore are expected to have non-trivial high-temperature behavior.
+The calculation reveals that the asymptotic form of the GPI prior (Eq.~\ref{eqn:w}) closely approximates the exact prior.
+In many models it is convenient to define the finite sample-size correction as an effective complexity $\cal K$ that replaces the model dimension $K$ in Eq.~\ref{eqn:w}:

 $\cal K$ is plotted as a function of sample size ($N$) for a number of different models in Fig.~\ref{Fig:effectComp}.
-On an empirical basis, it is clear that Eqn.~\ref{eqn:w} is typically an excellent approximation for $w$ even small to intermediate sample sizes for many models.
+On an empirical basis, it is clear that Eq.~\ref{eqn:w} is typically an excellent approximation for $w$ even small to intermediate sample sizes.